-- a later date) and their dependants, allowing where appropriate for future increases, and - b) The accrued benefits for members in service on the valuation date.
+a) The benefits for pensioners and deferred pensioners (i.e. individuals who have ceased to be active members but are entitled to benefits payable at a later date) and their dependants, allowing where appropriate for future increases, and b) The accrued benefits for members in service on the valuation date.